LEAD: Min-Max Optimization from a Physical Perspective: Conclusion and Future Direction

 In this paper, we leverage tools from physics to propose a novel second-order optimization scheme LEAD, to address the issue of rotational dynamics in min-max games.
 By casting min-max game optimization as a physical system, we use the principle of least action to discover an effective optimization algorithm for this setting.
 Subsequently, with the use of Lyapunov stability theory and spectral analysis, we prove LEAD to be convergent at a linear rate in bilinear min-max games.
-We supplement our theoretical analysis with experiments on GANs, demonstrating improvements over baseline methods.
+We supplement our theoretical analysis with experiments on GANs and toy setups, demonstrating improvements over baseline methods.
 Specifically for GAN training, we observe that our method outperforms other second-order methods, both in terms of sample quality and computational efficiency.
 Our analysis underlines the advantages of physical approaches in designing novel optimization algorithms for games as well as for traditional optimization tasks.
 It is important to note in this regard that our crafted physical system is \textit{a} way to model min-max optimization physically.
 Alternate schemes to perform such modeling can involve other choices of counter-rotational and dissipative forces which can be explored in future work.
+Other directions for future work can extend the Lyapunov analysis to the general convex-concave setting.
+Our existent analysis and the subsequent promising experimental results there upon, makes us believe that analysis can be extended to the more general convex-concave setting.
+Nevertheless, such an attempt is dependent on finding an appropriate Lyapunov function which may be challenging given the complex game dynamics.